 What Are the Benefits of an Aspheric Lens?

 There is a problem when using several spherical lenses to correct spherical aberration.
 It reduces the contrast in a photo.
-It could also render colours differently, and you might notice more flare in your images.
+It could also render colors differently.
+And you might notice more flare in your images.

-Aspherical lenses produce more colourful photos with better contrast.
+Aspherical lenses produce more colorful photos with better contrast.

 Common Spherical and Aspherical Lens Questions

 What Does Aspherical Mean?

 Aspherical means “not spherical.”
 Its surface does not look like a part of a sphere.

 How Do You Know if a Lens Is Aspheric?

 You can only check if a camera lens is aspheric by looking at the individual lens elements.
 Usually, an aspherical lens has spherical and aspherical glass elements.